ncyxie/Capture-DOT/README.md

 Current capture code is kinda buggy.
 Expect some rework soon!

+By the way, PNG support will be added too.

 ## Introduction

 Capture DOT Alpha is screenshot capturing software.
 One, two, three and your screenshot is ready.